ywzhao2002/csv-translater/README.md

-A CSV translater
+A CSV translater with Google Cloud Translation API from Target Language to Source Language

-CSV File Format:
+Input CSV File Format:

 source | target
 --- | ---